NJC Recommends Appointment of Nine CJs, 84 Judges

 The recommended persons would after appointments serve at the Federal and State Courts across the country.

-NJC’s Director of Information, Mr Soji Oye Ia statement, said that the candidates were presented for recommendations by a panel of interview during the NJC’s 100th Meeting presided over by the Chief Justice of Nigeria (CJN), Justice Olukayode Ariwoola.
+NJC’s Director of Information, Mr. Soji Oye in a statement, said the candidates were presented for recommendations by a panel of interview during the NJC’s 100th Meeting presided over by the Chief Justice of Nigeria (CJN), Justice Olukayode Ariwoola.

-Those recommended for posts of CJs includes; Justice Muhammad Tukur Aliyu for Kaduna, Justice Majebi Joe for Kogi, Justice Odusola Olusegun for Ondo, Justice Halima Mohammed for Gombe and Justice Lilian
+Those recommended for posts of CJs included: Justice Muhammad Tukur Aliyu for Kaduna, Justice Majebi Joe for Kogi, Justice Odusola Olusegun for Ondo, Justice Halima Mohammed for Gombe and Justice Lilian for Abia State.

 Others are Justice Abdulateef Kamaldeen as Grand Kadi, Kwara State, Justice Stanley Lawal, President, Customary Court of Appeal, FCT, Justice Monisola Abodunde as President, Customary Court of Appeal in Ekiti and Justice Uhuo Uchenna as President, Customary Court of Appeal, Ebonyi State.